doctorfree/Asciiville/markdown/ascinit.1.md

 **-q**
 : indicates quiet mode, messages are suppressed.
 In quiet mode initialization all Asciiville components are installed.

+**-r**
+: indicates remove service/package

 **-t**
 : indicates authorize the Rainbow Stream app at Twitter

 **-y**
-: indicates answer yes to all prompts except tmux configuration, skip animation
+: indicates answer yes to all prompts except tmux configuration

 **-u**
 : indicates display this usage message and exit